McMahonLab/MAGstravaganza/README.md

     - chtc-kraken.sh: Code to run kraken on metagenomes in high throughput (not included in manuscript)
     - kraken_report_processing.R: Code to take kraken output and make it into dataframes or plots
     - thesis_pie_charts.R: Alternative view of MAG diversity made for A. Linz's thesis
+    - genome_size_figure.R: Initial testing of genome size vs. number of proposed substrates
   - ANI_between_genomes.R: Make supplemental table of ANI from calculation output
   - MAGstravaganza_manuscript_plots.R: Code to generate all plots in the manuscript
   - amino_acid_bias.sh: Code to calculate amino acid bias from open reading frames
+  - process_tag_data.R: process .rData files that were output by TaxAss 16S classification
+- Manuscript_drafts/

-- Manuscript_drafts/					See the evolution of the manuscript!
+  - See the evolution of the manuscript!
 - time_series_mapping/					Results and preliminary analysis of mapping the time series metagenomes to the MAGs
+- dbCAN_results/
-- dbCAN_results/					Output of annotating CAZy enzymes in the MAGs, one file per MAG
+ - Output of annotating CAZy enzymes in the MAGs, one file per MAG
+- Mansucript_plots/
-- Mansucript_plots/					Intermediate and file versions of plots in the mansucript
+ - Intermediate files of plots in the mansucript
 - Pathway_analysis					Data sheets and results used for calculating pathway presence/absence
 - Supplemental/						Supplemental files accompanying the manuscript